scipy-conference/scipy_proceedings/papers/mark_wickert_250/mwickert_250.rst

 In this paper we use the Analog Discovery 2
 [AD2]_ for signal generation (two function generator channels), signal measurement (two scope channels, with fast Fourier transform (FFT) spectrum analysis included).
-It is also helpful to have a signal generator cellphone app available, and of course music from a cell phone or PC.
+It is also helpful to have a signal generator cell phone app available, and of course music from a cell phone or PC.
 All of the cabling is done using 3.5mm stereo patch cables and small pin header adapters [3p5mm]_ to interface to the AD2.

 Frame-based Real-Time DSP Using the :code:`DSP_io_stream` class
 ---------------------------------------------------------------

 The block diagram of Figure :ref:`pyaudioDSPio` illustrates the essence of this paper.
-Implementing the stucture of this figure relies upon the class :code:`DSP_io_stream` which is housed in :code:`sk_dsp_comm.pyaudio_helper.py`.
-To make use of this requires the scipy stack (numpy, scipy, and matplotlib), as well as [DSPComm]_ and [pyaudio]_.
-PyAudio is supported on all majors OSs, e.g., Windows, macOS, and Linux.
-The configuration varies, but the set-up is documented at [pyaudio]_ and SPCommTutorial_.
+Implementing the structure of this figure relies upon the class :code:`DSP_io_stream`, which is housed in :code:`sk_dsp_comm.pyaudio_helper.py`.
+To make use of this class requires the scipy stack (numpy, scipy, and matplotlib), as well as [DSPComm]_ and [pyaudio]_.
+PyAudio is multi-platform,
+with the configuration platform dependent.
+The set-up is documented at [pyaudio]_ and SPCommTutorial_.
 The classes and functions of :code:`pyaudio_helper` are detailed in Figure :ref:`pyaudioHelperclasses`.
 We will make reference to the classes, methods, and functions throughout the remainder of this paper.